dukemiller/silverbullet-plantuml/README.md

 ### PlantUML Installation

-[PlantUML jar](https://plantuml.com/download) needs to be installed in your machine.
+[PlantUML jar](https://plantuml.com/download) needs to be installed in your machine at e.g., `/usr/local/bin/gen_plantuml_svg`

 Ensure you have the JDK installed on your system.

 ### Setup Helper Script